zitadel/client-ruby/README.md

-# Python SDK for Zitadel
+# Ruby SDK for Zitadel

-This is the Zitadel Python SDK, designed to provide a convenient and idiomatic way to interact with the Zitadel APIs in Python.
+This is the Zitadel Ruby SDK, designed to provide a convenient and idiomatic way to interact with the Zitadel APIs in Ruby.
 The SDK provides a seamless wrapping of the Zitadel API, making it easy to authenticate service users and perform API operations.